| Written by Constance Stickler

 The seamless monitoring applies to the entire cold chain without exception.
 The stability budget can only be used if you have all the information about the whole supply chain in the first place.
 Let's have a closer look at the pharmaceutical's journey from the manufacturer to the patient:

-The cold chain sometimes even begins before or during production, when components must be delivered or processed in a cooled state.
-Of course, the production premises' temperature needs checking, monitoring and recording.
+The cold chain sometimes begins before or during production, when components must be delivered or processed in a cooled state.
+Of course, the temperature of the production premises needs to be checked, monitored, and recorded.

 The packaging of medicinal products consists of three layers: primary, secondary, and tertiary.